 Have you ever felt that you’re not getting the exposure you had hoped for as a music artist?
 You’re not alone.
 In a highly competitive and over saturated industry, tons of indie artists struggle to stand out of the crowd and get people’s attention long enough to build a loyal following.
 Even well-established indie artists need to constantly put themselves out there to stay relevant.

 To stand a fighting chance to make it as an indie artist, you need to step up your branding and marketing game.
 Unfortunately, not all artists have backgrounds in business or marketing so it’s common to overlook the importance of branding.
 However, if your ultimate goal to sustain a career in music, you need to know how to find and nurture loyal life-long fans.
-Sure, good music and product help.
+Sure, good music is necessary to get people’s attention.
 But, it’s going to be your brand that will help you develop a deeper emotional connection with your target audience.

 The main focus of this blog is to debunk the common myths behind branding that are holding indie artists back from their full potential.
 After all, the first step of branding is to identify it and understand why it’s so important for growing a loyal fan base.

 Myth #1: I feel that branding confines me in a box and limits my potential

 This is a big one because it exposes a very common mindset that small businesses generally have (I consider an independent artist as a small business), which is wanting to reach out and appeal to EVERYONE.
 Many indie artists believe that the best way to grow a fan base is to try to appeal to everyone or as many people as possible.
 The fact is, just like in small business, trying to market to “everyone” will attract no one.

 If you are worried that giving your music a brand will limit your potential to reach the “masses,” don’t be.
 There is a fear of losing out and it’s totally understandable, but as counter initiative as it sounds, I would argue a brand that turns certain people away is a good thing.